-Caputo was selected in 2011, 2012, 2013 as among the top five percent of attorneys in Pennsylvania by the independent rating service Super Lawyers based on balloting of attorneys statewide and evaluation by a special blue-ribbon panel.
-In several prior years selected by Pennsylvania Super Lawyers Rising Stars as amongthe top 2.5 percent of attorneys in the state 40 or younger.
+Caputo was selected from 2011-2016 as among the top five percent of attorneys in Pennsylvania by the independent rating service Super Lawyers based on balloting of attorneys statewide and evaluation by a special blue-ribbon panel.
+In several prior years selected by Pennsylvania Super Lawyers Rising Stars as among the top 2.5 percent of attorneys in the state 40 or younger.

 Caputo earned his B.A. from Duke University, magna cum laude and Phi Beta Kappa, in 1992, and his J.D. from Harvard Law School, cum laude, in 1996.
 From 1996 to 1997, he was a law clerk for Judge J. Curtis Joyner of the U.S. District Court for the Eastern District of Pennsylvania.
 From 1997 until 2002, Caputo was an associate at Dechert LLP, where his practice included a broad range of civil and criminal litigation.
 Caputo earned an LL.M. in Trial Advocacy, with honors, from Temple University Beasley School of Law in 2005.
 He is currently an adjunct professor at the Drexel University School of Law, where he teaches Federal Criminal Law.